santoshxshrestha/tmux-session-manager/README.md

 - View all other sessions (excluding your current one)
 - See how many windows each has
 - Switch to it or kill it with a keybind
+- Create new-session and switch to the newly create session

 ---